 Annison Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Annison include Anniss, Anness, Arness, Annison, Arnison, Annes and many more.
+Variations of the name Annison include Anniss, Anness, Arness, Annison, Arnison, Annes, Ennis and many more.

 Early Notables of the Annison family (pre 1700)